explodecomputer/jekyll_site/_posts/2013-10-20-zinn-chapter1.markdown

 tags:
 - History
 - USA
+published: true
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 <!--more-->

+## This is a subheading

+Jekyll also offers powerful support for code snippets:
+Jekyll also offers powerful support for code snippets:
+Jekyll also offers powerful support for code snippets:

+### This is a sub sub heading

+Jekyll also offers powerful support for code snippets:
+Jekyll also offers powerful support for code snippets:
+Jekyll also offers powerful support for code snippets:

 * * *